A Connection to the Land

 Aside from growing it yourself, we can’t think of a better way to get the freshest, most seasonal and local ingredients than buying direct from the farm.

 Each season, we grow a diverse range of produce, from seasonal favorites to less common varietals.
 All of our veggies are grown using only organic and sustainable farming practices with no synthetic herbicides or pesticides.
 We believe that the best quality produce comes from the best quality soil, and for that we spend all season building up the structure and nutrients using techniques like cover cropping, crop rotation, and compost application.
 We hope to share this taste of our farm with you!

 Check out our FAQs page for more information about our CSA program

 Interested in hosting your event at Saltbox Farm?
-A picturesque site for weddings, farm dinners, cocktail parties, or anything else you can dream of.
+The farm is a picturesque site for weddings, farm dinners, cocktail parties, or anything else you can dream of.
 With more than 5 years experience with private event catering and planning, we can assist you with every detail, from menu selection and wine pairings to rentals and even on-site event coordination services the day of your event.
 Give us a call to plan your celebration at Saltbox Farm.